trey-herrington/roxid/README.md

 1. **Add new pipeline steps**: Update pipeline YAML files with new commands or shell scripts
 2. **Custom step runners**: Implement new runners in `pipeline-service/src/pipeline/runners/`
-3. **RPC handlers**: Add new RPC handlers in `pipeline-rpc/src/handlers/` for custom operations
+3. **RPC handlers**: Add new RPC handlers in `pipeline-rpc/src/handlers/` to expose new functionality
+4. **Update RPC API**: Export new handlers and types in `pipeline-rpc/src/lib.rs`
+5. **Client updates**: Use new RPC handlers in CLI/TUI applications
-4. **UI screens**: Create new app states and corresponding UI components
+6. **UI screens**: Create new app states and corresponding UI components in TUI
-5. **Pipeline filters**: Add filtering/searching capabilities to the pipeline list
+7. **Pipeline filters**: Add filtering/searching capabilities to the pipeline list

+**Remember**: All client functionality must go through the RPC layer.
+Never import `pipeline-service` directly in CLI or TUI.

 ### Best Practices